Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M42 P3 I1 S0.5 F500  ; set Heater 3 pin to 50% PWM at 500Hz, inverted
 </pre>

 M42 switches a general purpose I/O pin.
 Use M42 Px Sy to set pin x to value y.
-The S field may be in the range 0..1 or 0..255.
+The S field may be in the range 0.0-1.0 or >1.0-255.
+0 is off in both cases.

 ##### Notes